edenartlab/docs/docs/guides/concepts.md

 For example, the images below are professional renders of the character [Kojii](https://twitter.com/kojii_ai).
 They exemplify a good training set: a single, consistent character with subtle variations in pose and appearance between every image.

-<Figure src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/koji_training_imgs.jpg" caption="Kojii character training images." />

 :::tip
-We're used to "more data is always better", but for object training, 5 diverse HD images are usually better than 20 low-quality or similar images.
+We're used to "more data is always better", but for concept training, 10 really good, diverse HD images is usually better than 100 low-quality or similar images.
 :::tip

+<Figure src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/koji_training_imgs.jpg" caption="Kojii character training images." />

 After training the concept, we are again able to compose with it in the creation tool.
-For example, we can prompt:
+Eg, we can prompt:

 - a photo of <kojii\> surfing a wave
 - kojii in a snowglobe